 So with hands wrapped around warming mugs of thermos tea and only occasional glances at the blackboards that promised every variety of wine by the glass, we settled to watch the gentle entertainment of hand liners working from a fishing boat slowly drifting on the tide across the bay and the frisson of excitement as the Lifeboat roaring out of the harbour to head for the horizon leaving a trail of white water in its wake.

-Occasionally a smart lady would walk along the tarmac footpath behind us with a toy dog bustling along in tow, until eventually a quiet rumple alerted us to fumble for the camera as the train slid away under the arch high above at the end of the beach.
+Occasionally a smart lady would walk along the tarmac footpath behind us with a toy dog bustling along in tow.
+Eventually a quiet rumple alerted us to fumble for the camera as the train slid away under the arch high above at the end of the beach.
 With picnic eaten it was time for us to leave too and right on cue the workmen started their strimmers again – back to work to manicure St Ives ready for the season to come.

 Last impressions of Porthminster Beach

-Ours was winter visit before the bustle of the summer season and perfect for short visit for us – if we had had a little more time we would have ventured into the town where many of the cafes and restaurants would have still been open and I’ve already earmarked a lunchtime venue without the Thermos for our next visit!
+We made our visit in the winter well before the bustle of the summer season.
+If we had had a little more time we would have ventured into the town where many of the cafes and restaurants would have still been open.
+I’ve already earmarked a lunchtime venue without the Thermos for our next visit!